UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team3-video-diffusion.md

 ### Forward Diffusion Process

 In diffusion, the forward process entails the adding of noise to the datapoint.
 Diffusion models usually sample this noise from a Gaussian distribution according to a noise schedule, but other distributions are possible.
 Diffusion models usually have a Markov Chain structure (meaning that future events only depend on the current state).
-By the end of the process, the datapoint should resemble the Gaussian noise, while maintaining key features of the image, allowing for the backward process to detect and utilize those features to reconstruct the whole image.It is typical to use a cosine noise schedule which has this Markov structure:
+By the end of the process, the datapoint should resemble the Gaussian noise, while maintaining key features of the image, allowing for the backward process to detect and utilize those features to reconstruct the whole image.
+It is common to use a cosine noise schedule which retains this Markov structure:

 $$
 q(\mathbf{z}_t|\mathbf{z}_s) = \mathcal{N}(\mathbf{z}_t; (\alpha_t/\alpha_s)\mathbf{z}_s, \sigma^2_{t|s}\mathbf{I})